adamcihlar/ds-template/README.md

 ### Notes:
 * Based on the size of the project, the single steps and elements above correspond to single scripts or separate directories.
 * The repo is WIP.
-* Next step to figure out is credentials.
+* Next step to figure out is credentials, logs saving, experimentation tracking.